PrimaMateria/blog/primamateria-blog/content/hive/index.md

 └── flake.nix
 ```

-Move the "experiment" system to the cell block.
-Assign the main module, which is
+Move the "experiment" system to the cell block and assign the main module, which
-currently the only module, to the attribute that bears the name of the system
+is currently the only module, to the attribute that bears the name of the system
-confuguration.
+configuration - `experiment`.

 ```nix
 { inputs, cell }: